 Britton and Walter are the owners and growers of Prospect Hill Flower Farm, located in Louisa County, near Richmond, Virginia.
-Now in their seventh year, this husband and wife team grow on about an acre.
+Now in their eighth year, this husband and wife team grow on about an acre.
 They love that their "office" is their fields and getting their hands in the soil!

 Walter is from Bolivia and they met while Britton was there with Peace Corps.
 After working in Bolivia for many years in agriculture (Walter) and international development programs (Britton), they decided to move to the U.S. to start their own farm.